tomato4/Amazfit_sportdata_exporter/README.md

     2. ordered by date - there are all workouts in one folder ordered by date (you have to order folder by name in explorer)
     3. ordered by sport - there are workouts split into their sport name folder
 * If there is unknown sport (eg. you are using amazfit 3 - there are more sports, than on Amazfit 2 stratos for which I build this app) it asks, whether to export it or not.
 (Note this could potentialy break program.
 If so, you can open issue and I will repair it.)

+> note: this app only exports workouts, that doesn't contain GPS data (indoor sports).
+If they do, watch can export them directly.

 > note: App cannot export triathlon and multisport.
 I don't plan to implement this if there is no interest...